 Damages are defined in the Judicial Council of California Civil Jury Instructions 3921 (CACI), which are forms used to explain specific laws to jurors who must apply them.
 The two categories of wrongful death damages are economic and non-economic damages.

-Financial compensation for expenses that can be reasonably quantified are economic damages.
+Financial compensation for expenses that can be reasonably quantified is economic damages.
 These are related to actual monetary costs that occur because of the death of the deceased.
 According to CACI 3921, these include:

 - Financial support that the deceased would have contributed to the family;